serokell/stack-to-nix/README.md

 Problems
 ========

-This depends on https://github.com/NixOS/nix/pull/2409.
+If you use this on a repo with git dependencies, you will need [NixOS/nix#2409](https://github.com/NixOS/nix/pull/2409).
 It's in our patch set. `nix-env -f https://github.com/serokell/serokell-closure/archive/master.tar.gz -iA nix`